haydnv/tinychain/client/README.md

 The constructor of a `State` always takes exactly one argument, which is the form of that `State`.
 For example, `tc.Number(3)` constructs a new `Number` whose form is `3`; `txn.a * txn.b` above constructs a new `Number` whose form is `OpRef.Get("$a/mul", URI("b"))`.
 When debugging, it can be helpful to print the form of a `State` using the `form_of` function.

-When using Python to develop a Tinychain service, it's important to remember that the output of your code is a Tinychain *compute graph* which will be served by a Tinychain host; your Python code itself won't be running in production.
+When using Python to develop a TinyChain service, it's important to remember that the output of your code is a TinyChain *compute graph* which will be served by a TinyChain host; your Python code itself won't be running in production.
 This means that you can't use Python control flow operators like `if` or `while` the way that you're used to.
 For example:

 ```python
 @tc.get_op